Interview with a Leak Detection Expert

 I’ve been doing leak detection for over five years now.
-Over that time I have seen many different types of water leaks and now use that knowledge and experience to both refine and constantly improve the services we offer and to train other people at Rainbow International at the start of their leak detection expert training using different types of leak detection.
+Over that time I have seen many different types of water leaks and now use that knowledge and experience to both refine and constantly improve the services we offer and to train other people at Rainbow Restoration at the start of their leak detection expert training using different types of leak detection.

 How many leaks have you found in your career?

-I have personally found hundreds of leaks myself and, with my Rainbow International colleagues, together we have found many thousands of water leaks across the whole of the UK.
+I have personally found hundreds of leaks myself and, with my Rainbow Restoration colleagues, together we have found many thousands of water leaks across the whole of the UK.
 In that time, I’ve seen every different type of water leak you can imagine, both small and large.

 What makes a good leak detection expert?

 First of all, great attention to detail and a logical way of working.
 We have a bespoke system to find water leaks and following that process maximises the chances of finding water leaks.
 On top of this, the correct training and experience.
 This coupled with the professional leak detection equipment we use means we have an excellent track record of finding leaks of all kinds.
 At the same time, we pride ourselves on offering a first class level of customer service, helping people at a difficult time.
 It’s a very rewarding and enjoyable job to do and people greatly appreciate the services we offer.

 What advice do you give to someone with a leak?

 First of all do not ignore a water leak, get professional help from a leak detection expert such as us.
 If you leave a water leak, over time it will do damage to your property, it is better to act fast.

 Also, speak to your insurance company (we can help you with that) and remember that the cost of the work we do could be covered by your insurer if you have trace and access cover on your policy.
 Even if you don’t have that, there’s a very good chance that your insurance company will pay for the damage caused by a water leak on your buildings or contents policy.